japinell/KU-CBC-Homework-18-Workout-Tracker/README.md

-# Unit 18 Nosql Homework: Workout Tracker
+# Unit 18 NoSQL Homework: Workout Tracker

 This is a **workout tracker** web application that uses **Mongo** as the persistent storage, **Mongoose** as the object modelling, **ExpressJS** as the web framework, and **NodeJS** as the Javascript runtime environment.
 The application is described in the following user story, business context, and acceptance criteria: